temporalio/documentation/docs/server-configuration.md

 ---
-id: configure-temporal-server
+id: server-configuration
+title: How to configure the Temporal server
-title: Configure Temporal
+sidebar_label: Configure Temporal
 ---

 Temporal Server configuration is found in `development.yaml` and may contain the following possible sections: